HeathJHMoore/shotz/README.md

 # shotz

 ## Description
-A website to keep track of
+A website to keep track of cool movies and where they were shot

 ## Screenshots
 ![alt text](https://github.com/HeathJHMoore/shotz/blob/master/Screen%20Shot%202019-06-15%20at%2010.22.24%20AM.png)